 Black locust is also very durable and burns also very long.

 This type of wood is best for you if you are solely dependent on fireplace for heat and warmth.
-Ash is a great wood for fireplace because it burn for a longer period of tie and gives a steady fire throughout.
+Ash is a great wood for the fireplace because it burn for a longer period of tie and gives a steady fire throughout.
 Ash works best if it is seasoned well.

 What you basically need in a fireplace wood is a wood which burns well and for longer and gives of less smoke, hence residue buildup in your chimney.
-Hawthorn is one such hardwood which fulfills these criteria well.
+Hawthorn is one such hardwood that fulfills these criteria well.